fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-extension.md

 of using Message as a root element if they wish to send single position reports or `MessageCollection` if they wish to send many at once.
-Details on how to build this Extension along with more specifics as to its content are supplied below in Appendix B.
+Details on how to build this Extension along with more specifics as to its content are supplied below in [How to create a FIXM extension](how-to-create-fixm-extension/initial-download-and-setup).

-With the Extension built, XAS instructs consumers to make use of the `Example.xsd` file described in Appendix B when validating position reports.
+With the Extension built, XAS instructs consumers to make use of the `Example.xsd` file described in [How to create a FIXM extension](how-to-create-fixm-extension/initial-download-and-setup) when validating position reports.
 Below is an example of how the XML payload of one of these position reports may appear.